-Every year, thousands of hikers, horses and mules pass through the popular stretch of the John Muir Trail (JMT) along the Tuolumne River in Yosemite’s Lyell Canyon.
-Over time, deep ruts have formed around the trail, the result of people and animals attempting to avoid mud and water.
-These parallel paths fragment the fragile wetland ecosystem, altering natural water flow and damaging critical habitat for diverse plants and animals, including rare Yosemite toads and Sierra Nevada yellow-legged frogs.
+Every year, thousands of hikers, horses and mules tread the nine-mile stretch of the John Muir Trail (JMT) that passes through Yosemite’s Lyell Canyon.
+As those people and animals step off the trail to avoid mud and water, they inadvertently create ruts in the surrounding meadow, fragmenting the wetland ecosystem that provides critical habitat for diverse plants and animals, including rare Yosemite toads and Sierra Nevada yellow-legged frogs.

-Your gifts funded another step in a successful project to improve visitor access to a stunning wilderness area while preserving an important wetland habitat.
-Thank you for supporting your park!
+Your support helped fund continued efforts to enhance visitor access to a stunning wilderness area while preserving an important subalpine meadow habitat.

 Completed in partnership with Yosemite National Park and Student Conservation Association.